-The cumulative mass distributions for the individual ring regions are shown in Figure 10.
-Again, the distribution for the Amalthea ring is the steepest.
-The resulting power law slopes obtained from linear fits to the data are approximately between -0.3 and -0.8 and are tabulated in Table 2.
-These slopes agree very well with the slopes measured in-situ in impact-generated dust clouds at the Galilean moons (Krüger et al., 2003), while they are much flatter than slopes derived for Saturn's E ring (S. Kempf, priv. comm.).
-This indicates that the majority of the detected grains are collisional ejecta from hypervelocity impacts onto the surfaces of the moons embedded in the gossamer rings (mostly Amalthea and Thebe).
+The power law slopes obtained for the individual ring regions agree very well with the slopes measured in-situ in impact-generated dust clouds at the Galilean moons (Krüger et al., 2003), while they are much flatter than slopes derived for Saturn's E ring (Kempf et al., 2008).
+This indicates that the majority of the detected grains may be collisional ejecta from hypervelocity impacts onto the surfaces of parent bodies embedded in the gossamer rings (mostly Amalthea and Thebe).

-3.4 Dust Number Density
+3.4.
+Dust number density

-Each of the impact charge amplitude ranges of the dust instrument corresponds to a factor of 10 in impact charge and, hence, a factor of 10 in mass (for constant impact speed; cf. Equation 1).
+Each of the impact charge amplitude ranges of the dust instrument corresponds to a factor of 10 in impact charge and, hence, a factor of 10 in mass (for constant impact speed; cf. Eq.
+(1)).
 Therefore, a number density distribution derived from the accumulators directly reflects the grain mass distribution.
-We use this approach to construct grain size distributions in the individual gossamer ring regions without using the dust instrument calibration from the laboratory.
-The individual data processing steps are again summarised in Figure 8.
+We use this approach to construct relative grain size distributions in the individual gossamer rings without using the dust instrument calibration from the laboratory.
+The individual data processing steps are again summarised in Fig. 9.

-The dust number density n is proportional to the impact rate dN/dt recorded by the dust instrument, and the relation between both quantities is given by:
+The dust number density n is proportional to the impact rate $\Delta N/\Delta t$ recorded by the dust instrument, and the relation between both quantities is given by:

-$$n = \frac{\mathrm{d}N}{\mathrm{d}t} \cdot \frac{1}{v \cdot A_S(\psi)}.$$ (2)
+$$n = \frac{\Delta N}{\Delta t} \cdot \frac{1}{\nu \cdot A_S(\psi)}.$$ (2)

-$A_S(\psi)$ is the sensor area as a function of the angle $\psi$ with respect to the spacecraft spin axis, and v is the grain impact speed.
-To obtain impact rates, we separated different ring regions into distance bins and divided the number of particles dN counted in a given distance bin by the time dt Galileo spent in this bin.
+$A{\rm S}(\psi)$ is the sensor area as a function of the angle ψ with respect to the spacecraft spin axis, and v is the grain impact speed.
+To obtain impact rates, we separated different ring regions into distance bins and divided the number of particles ΔN counted in a given distance bin by the time Δt Galileo spent in this bin.

-In Figure 11 we show the number densities derived from the accumulators of the four amplitude ranges for the individual gossamer ring regions.
-Number densities measured during both gossamer ring passages agree to within about 50 %, except in the region between Io's orbit and the outer ring edge.
-Here the measurements disagree by a factor of 3 (Figure 11).
-Despite the low number of dust detections in this ring region and the uncertainty due to the noise removal, we believe that this difference in the number density is likely real, pointing to azimuthal variations in the ring dust density itself.
+In Fig. 11 we show the number densities derived from the accumulators of the four amplitude ranges for the individual gossamer ring regions.
+Number densities measured during both gossamer ring passages agree to within about 50%, except in the region between Io's orbit and the outer ring edge.
+Here the measurements disagree by a factor of 3 (Fig. 11).
+Despite the low number of dust detections in this ring region and the uncertainty due to the noise removal, we believe that this difference in the number density is likely real, pointing to azimuthal variations in the dust ring density itself.

-Hamilton and Krüger (2008) have proposed that a shadow resonance governs the behavior of the gossamer rings and their Figure 3 shows that the diffuse outer Thebe ring should be asymmetric and offset away from the Sun.
-Such a structure would yield a larger impact flux to a spacecraft approaching from the anti-Sun hemisphere (A34, the first passage) than from the sunward hemisphere (J35, the second passage) - see Figure 1.
+Hamilton and Krüger (2008) have proposed that a shadow resonance governs the behavior of the gossamer rings and their Fig. 3 shows that the diffuse outer Thebe ring should be asymmetric and offset away from the Sun.
+Such a structure would yield a larger impact flux to a spacecraft approaching from the anti-Sun hemisphere (A34, the first passage) than from the sunward hemisphere (J35, the second passage)-see Fig. 1.
 This is in qualitative agreement with the difference in the outermost ring regions observed here.
-Moreover, the Hamilton and Krüger model also predicts that larger particles should not spread very far outward from their Thebe and Amalthea sources in agreement with the lack of AR4 grains in Figure 11 beyond the outer visible edge of the Thebe ring."
+Moreover, the Hamilton and Krüger model also